-The Red Grouse is a medium sized (single portion) game bird and is widely considered to be the finest game bird in the world both from a taste and a shooting perspective.
+The Red Grouse is a medium sized (single portion) game bird.
+From both a taste and a shooting perspective it is widely considered to be the finest game bird in the world.

 The plumage is reddish-brown (less red in the females) with a black tail and white legs.
 Distinctive physical features include a plump shape and white eyelids with a bright pinkish-red comb above.
 It is the only game bird to have feathers on its legs and feet, which help protect it in the cold and snow.
-Also unique amongst the other sub-species of grouse, the plumage of the British Red grouse does not turn white in winter.
+Another unique feature is that unlike other sub-species of grouse – the plumage of the British Red grouse does not turn white in winter.